ak415/FinPal/proposal.md

 There are many directions in which this project could evolve.

 - [ ] Use API to pull financial data automatically if a user has selected a public company
+- [ ] Provide the option to download an excel spreadsheet with the valuations